dyadyavasya/kinopoisk/README.md

 <h1>About</h1>
 <p>
-jQuery Kinopolis is a plugin that let you easily add to your web page movie rating informer.
-This informer shows movie rating from kinopois.ru and imdb.com.
+jQuery Kinopoisk is a plugin that let you easily add to your web page movie rating informer.
+This informer shows movie rating from kinopoisk.ru and imdb.com.
 It does not use any server side scripts.
 It use javascript and css files only.
 </p>
 <h2>Getting Started</h2>
 Include jQuery and the plugin on a page.